 Football and Marriage Similarities

-Below are some additional similarities that come to my mind.
-As you read them, allow the Holy Spirit to talk to you as to how this applies to marriage.
+So, we’ve come up with some additional similarities.
+See if you agree.
+We hope you will allow the Holy Spirit to talk to you as to how this applies to your marriage.

-• In football and in marriage commitment is vital!
+• In football as in marriage commitment is vital!

 Don’t play if you’re not committed to put your all into playing football.
 It is similar in marriage.
-Don’t get married if you’re not fully committed to giving it all you have.
+If you’re not fully committed to giving it your all—don’t get married.
 Marriage (unlike football) is not a game.
 It’s for grown-ups who are willing to do what it takes to make their marriage work.
 And in marriage, as it is in football, you are part of a team.
 This is not about doing your own thing solo.
 That is called “being single” — not being married.

 • Team spirit is important!